LDRTCH/msci-wiki/activity_log/week4.md

 Current step: explore; vary along density (0.01 to 0.5; choose logarithmic) and tumble probablity (10 values)

-To Do This Week:
+# 1. Introduction

+The aim of this week is to consolidate the work of previous weeks and to build up qualitative understanding from it.
+The two tasks are:

-1. look over feedback for the motivational report from last week
+1. Look over supervisor feedback for the motivational report from last week
-2. Make a 5x5 grid (space them out with lab partner)
+2. Make a 5x5 configuration grid of particle system from [Week 3](./week3.qmd), varying tumble probability and particle number.
+3. Combine results with lab partner

-- plot orientation over time
+4. Plot total orientation against time

-3. Look into clustering analysis
+5. Look into clustering analysis

+# 2. Motivation Report Feedback

+I have created a separate website for monitoring development of the Motivational Report [here](./../motivational-report/motivational-report.qmd), also accessible through the sidebar.
+I will address every piece of feedback below.

+# 3. Varying Sample Size and Tumble Probability